 Why your mattress is key

-The mattress A good mattress is even more important than the bed it sits on.
+A good mattress is even more important than the bed it sits on.
 Take time to choose the right one for you, trying it out in-store if possible, and lying on it in various different positions.
 Whether you go for an innerspring mattress, memory foam mattress, or anything in between, it pays to invest in a well-made model.
-A top quality mattress should keep its shape for at least eight years.
-Check out our guide to the best mattresses.
+A top quality mattress should keep its shape for seven years, after which it's the optimum time to change it.
+Check out our best mattress reviews.

 How to choose your bedroom furniture